 Moving Away From Home

-Without some preparation, moving into a dorm can be stressful and chaotic instead of exciting.
+Without some preparation, move-in day can be stressful and chaotic instead of exciting.
 First generation students should get ready for the adjustment as much as possible; moving in and of itself is demanding, and moving into a completely new environment can be overwhelming.
 Students should reach out to their new roommates, use a moving checklist, and begin packing far ahead of their move-in date.
 As the time draws nearer, students can then focus on spending time with their friends and family, gathering supplies for their classes, and obtaining any last-minute or forgotten items.
 The days leading up to it—as well as move-in day itself—will be full of chaos, emotion, and excitement.

 First generation students should do their best to concentrate on the excitement instead of the nitty-gritty details as they embark on their experience in higher education.
 Oftentimes, they have to navigate college on their own.
 By preparing as much as they can beforehand, first generation college students will be able to overcome any obstacles in their way.